Workersʼ Compensation Insurance

 Return to Work Programs

-Implementing an early return to work program can help your organization control the costs of workersʼ compensation claims.
-In fact, studies show return to work programs can save an organization an average of $463 per day off work.
-EMC injury management professionals are ready to help you set up your return to work program.
+Implementing an early return to work program can help control the costs of workers’ compensation claims.
+Workers involved in a return to work program return 1.4 times sooner compared to workers with nonparticipating employers.* EMC injury management professionals are ready to help your clients set up their return to work program.

 EMC OnCall Nurse is a 24/7 work-injury nurse hotline that allows injured workers and their supervisors to immediately speak with a registered nurse and receive guidance on the appropriate level of medical care.
 This proven process resolves many cases simply with first aid, so your business can avoid unnecessary costs, claims and time away from work.

 The cost of workersʼ compensation insurance depends on a number of factors including:

 - The cost of medical care

 How to Calculate the Cost of Workers’ Compensation Insurance

 Each state has its own method for calculating workers' compensation insurance rates.
 To estimate your workers' compensation insurance costs, workers' compensation insurance companies use some version of this equation which uses information on your business’ risk, total payroll and claims history.